petsc/petsc/doc/faq/index.rst

 Then assign ``PetscVFPrintf = mypetscprintf`` before ``PetscInitialize()`` in your main program.

-I Want To Use Hypre boomerAMG Without GMRES But When I Run ``-pc_type hypre -pc_hypre_type boomeramg -ksp_type preonly`` I Don't Get A Very Accurate Answer!
+I want to use Hypre boomerAMG without GMRES but when I run ``-pc_type hypre -pc_hypre_type boomeramg -ksp_type preonly`` I don't get a very accurate answer!
 ------------------------------------------------------------------------------------------------------------------------------------------------------------

 You should run with ``-ksp_type richardson`` to have PETSc run several V or W